indico/indico/docs/source/installation/production/centos/apache.rst

 12. Optional: Get a Certificate from Let's Encrypt
 --------------------------------------------------

-To avoid ugly SSL warnings in your browsers, the easiest option is to get a free certificate from Let's Encrypt.
+To avoid ugly TLS warnings in your browsers, the easiest option is to get a free certificate from Let's Encrypt.
 We also enable the cronjob to renew it automatically: